Polysaccharide Storage Myopathy

 - Determine if the horse is dehydrated, due to excessive sweating.
 Pinched skin will normally spring back and saliva should be wet, not tacky.

 - Provide fluids: small frequent sips of water.
-Electrolytes (potassium, sodium, and chlorine) may be added to drinking water, if palatable to the horse.
+Electrolytes (potassium, sodium, and chloride) may be added to drinking water, if palatable to the horse.
 Plain water should always be available as an alternative.
 If the horse is dehydrated, intravenous fluids may be needed.
 Once cool, the horse may have free access to water.

 - Relieve anxiety and pain.
 Your veterinarian may administer drugs such as acepromazine and flunixin meglumine (Banamine).